jawnior/ethereumAccountChecker/README.md

 ## To-do

+- Create a responsive design for mobile phones
 - Add a live updating current block number and current gas price information.
 - Create the Polygon Account Checker.